-From April 2018 Birmingham City Council (the Council) will be implementing a new flexible contracting arrangement for care homes with and without nursing services that it commissions.
-Quality assurance is integral to the new framework and as part of the new contracting arrangements the Council is to introduce a revised system of quality ratings.
+From April 2018 Birmingham City Council (the Council) implemented a new flexible contracting arrangement for care homes with and without nursing services that it commissions.
+Quality assurance is integral to the framework and as part of the contracting arrangements the Council introduced a revised system of quality ratings.